davidgirdhar/Notes/aws/basics.md

     is the AWS fully managed solution for collecting, processing and analyzing streaming data in the cloud.

 ### SNS
-    is a highly available, durable, secure, fully  managed pub/sub messaging service that enables you to decouple microservices, distributed systems and serverless applications.
+    is a highly available, durable, secure, fully  managed pub/sub messaging service that enables you to decouple microservices, distributed systems and serverless applications.With this we can only send plain text emails.

 ### State Machine
     A state machine is an abstract model which decides how one state moves to another based on a series of conditions.Think of state machine as flow chart.